arendsc/get_bibtex.py/README.md

 ## Basic Usage

-Here are some examples of how to use this program:

-- Search for works by author 'John Doe' and print the top 20 matches:
+Search for works by author 'John Doe' and print the top 20 matches:

 ```bash
 get_bibtex.py -a 'John Doe'
 ```

-- Specify some keywords from the title of the paper to search for:
+Specify some keywords from the title of the paper to search for:

 ```bash
 get_bibtex.py -a 'John Doe' -k 'machine learning'
 ```

-- Change the number of matches to show (for example, 10):
+Change the number of matches to show (for example, 10):

 ```bash
 get_bibtex.py -a 'John Doe' -k 'machine learning' -m 10
 ```

-- Use the `-c` argument to save the BibTeX entry to the clipboard:
+Use the `-c` argument to save the BibTeX entry to the clipboard:

 ```bash
 get_bibtex.py -a 'John Doe' -k 'machine learning' -m 10 -c
 ```

-- Already know which match you want (e.g. the second)?
+Already know which match you want (e.g. the second)?
 Select that match and only get the BibTeX entry:

 ```bash
 get_bibtex.py -a 'John Doe' -k 'machine learning' -m 10 -c -s 2